bawanti/Informatica-Cloud-Samples/CDI Jira Integration/README.md

 # Informatica Cloud (CDI) Jira Integration using REST APIs

 This project contains set of re-usable Informatica Cloud (CDI) design assets to demonstarte how CDI REST V2 connection can be used to interact with Jira Cloud.
-Most of the use-cases can be implemented using out-of-box Jira CDI connector, but this method can be used if some objects or operations aren't avialble in the OOB connector.
+Most of the use-cases can be implemented using out-of-the-box Jira CDI connector, but this method can be used if some objects or operations aren't avialble in the OOB connector.

+[Click Here](https://docs.informatica.com/integration-cloud/cloud-data-integration-connectors/current-version/jira-cloud-connector/introduction-to-jira-cloud-connector/jira-cloud-connector-overview.html) to read the details about the native CDI Jira connector.

 This projects demonstrates how Jira Cloud REST APIs can be used to retrieve projects from Jira Cloud along with option for providing filtering conditions.